How Applications Support Azure Rights Management

 When you use SharePoint Online or SharePoint Server, you can use information rights management (IRM) integration, which lets administrators protect lists or libraries so that when a user checks-out a document, the file is protected so that only authorized people can view and use the file according to the information protection policies that you specify.
 For example, the file might be read-only, disable the copying of text, prevent saving a local copy, and prevent printing the file.

 For lists and libraries, information protection is always applied by an administrator, never an end user.
 And it is applied at the list or library level for all documents in that container, rather than on individual files.
 If you use SharePoint Online, users can also apply IRM to their OneDrive for Business library.

 If you use SharePoint Server, you can use the information protection features with Azure Rights Management by deploying the RMS connector, which acts as a relay between your on-premises servers and the RMS cloud service.
 For more information, see Deploying the Azure Rights Management Connector.

 When you configure Windows Server to use File Classification Infrastructure, this File Server Resource Manager feature can scan local files and determine whether they contain sensitive data.
 For files that meet this criteria, they are tagged with classification properties that an administrator defines.
 The File Classification Infrastructure can then take automatic action, according to the classification.
 One of these actions include applying information protection by using Azure Rights Management and the deployment of the Rights Management connector (also known as the RMS connector).
 Office files are then automatically protected by Azure RMS.

 The classification policies are fully configurable and highly extensible so that you can prevent potential data leakage from unauthorized and authorized users.
-It can even help to reduce the risk of data leakage from network administrators because you can configure policies that don’t require these administrators to have access to the files.
+It can even help to reduce the risk of data leakage by network administrators because you can configure policies that don’t require these administrators to have access to the files.